 Chapter Forty-four

 Siri watched Susebron with fondness as he ate a third dessert.
-Their evening’s meal lay spread out on the table and floor, some dishes completely gone, others barely tasted.
+Their night’s meal lay spread out on the table and floor, some dishes completely gone, others barely tasted.
 That first night, when Susebron had found out she was hungry and ordered a meal, had created a tradition.
 Now, they ordered food every night--though only after Siri did her act for the listening priests.
 Susebron claimed to find it very amusing, though she noticed the curiosity in his eyes as he watched her.

 That was over for the evening, however, as was their meal.
 Susebron had proven to have quite a sweet tooth, now that constraints of watching priests and their instruction on etiquette were gone.